Isaac-Whiz/Full-Stack-Spring-Boot-Application/README.md

 ## Installation

-This is a Software as a Service which can be accessed from [here]().
+If interested in exploring the flow and usage of the applicatio, can be accessed from [here]().
 However, while wishing to run it locally, follow the below steps;
 - Milestone 1
   Install Postgres starting from version 15.0++.
   Install Docker on your machine.
 - Milestone 2
   Open the CMD and run <code>docker pull postgres</code> to pull the postgres image from docker.
+  Run <code>docker pull isaacwhiz/whiz-api</code> to pull the Whiz Api image from docker.
+  Run <code>docker pull isaacwhiz/whiz-react14</code> to pull the frontend image from docker.
-  Open a file editor and paste the below configuration (keep the alignment as is) then save the file as a <code>.yaml</code> file.
+  Open a file editor and paste the below configuration (keep the alignment as is) then save the file as a <code>docker-compose.yaml</code> file.

   <code>
 services:
   db:
     container_name: post
-    image: postgres:latest
+    image: postgres:15.4
     environment:
-      POSTGRES_USER: postgres
+      POSTGRES_USER: whiz
-      POSTGRES_PASSWORD: postgres
+      POSTGRES_PASSWORD: isaacwhiz
       PGDATA: /data/full_stack
     volumes:
         - db:/data/full_stack